Carla Anderson, Academic Advisor

-The goal of the B.S. in Human Development and Family Studies is to provide an interdisciplinary approach to study and work with individuals and families.
-This program draws from theory and research that examines the process of human development across the lifespan and the dynamic interaction of family members.
-Students pursuing the B.S. in Human Development and Family Studies gain knowledge and experience in the science of human growth and development, human interaction, and family relationships.
+The minor in Human Development and Family Studies offers students a collection of courses examining the fundamentals of human development through courses exploring family dynamics and relationships.
+Students pursuing Human Development and Family Studies may choose from a variety of HDFS courses based on their major, interest, and focus.
+In doing so, they gain knowledge and experience in the science of human growth and development, human interaction, and family relationships.
 Graduates work in careers that promote healthy development and positive family functioning across the lifespan, such as: a Social Services Case Worker, Provider at Residential Treatment Center, Youth Organization Worker, Program Director for Youth, Family or Senior Citizen Center.

 Student Learning Outcomes

-- Apply human development and family theories to explain and improve individual growth and family interaction.
-(Cross-curricular Skill: Problem Solving)
+- use human development and family theories to understand and explain individual growth and family interaction.

 - plan and evaluate intervention strategies designed to enhance the development of individuals, couples, and families.

 - the ranges of settings that human development and family studies professionals inhabit.

 - supervised work in a professional setting.